 The secondary issue most often involved is the source of the error.
 If you own a business, I’m sure you have staff that work for you.
 You have experience and so most likely the error isn’t due to you, it is due to the lack of experience related to the staff.

-So then the question becomes, what exactly is covered.
+Then, the question becomes, what exactly is covered.
 Well, a lot depends on the addendums you purchase with the policy.
 Naturally, the more coverage you seek, the higher the price for the policy.
 If the policy only covers the one professional (you), it will be less expensive than a policy covering a staff of 8.
-So the volume of exposure determines the coverage and the price for the insurance.
+The volume of exposure determines the coverage and the price for the insurance.
 The insurance usually covers the following:

 - Actual and Claims of Negligence and the Associated Damages